inkdropapp/docs-old/pages/manual/backing-up-your-data.md

 You can also input the file path easily by clicking *'...'* button which opens an dialog to select the directory.

 To restore your backup, click the *'Restore...'* button which opens a dialog to select your backup location and then the data restore will start.

+## Exporting Data as Markdown

+Since the backup data is in JSON format, it is not useful in some cases.
+You can export all note data in Markdown format from the application menu *File* -> *Export* -> *All Notes..*.